Flipping it up Wednesday morning

 March 17, 2022

 Wednesday morning Feb.
-23 New Ulm Highschool hosted the 48 Hub Club pancake breakfast.
-The breakfast was held from 6:30 to 9 a.m.
-The breakfast was open to the high school students, staff, and the community.
+23, New Ulm High School hosted the 48th annual Hub Club pancake breakfast.
+The breakfast was held from 6:30 to 9 a.m. and was open to the high school students, staff, and the community.

 The pancake breakfast was put on by the New Ulm FFA Chapter and the farm city Hub Club.
 The goal of the Hub Club is to promote agriculture, promoting the New Ulm area as a trade center, educating the people on agriculture, and having relationships between farmers and city businesses.